 - Use the recommended paint thinner or solvent for your particular type of paint to dab at the stain.
 Use turpentine if no products are recommended or available.

-- Rinse completely and treat spots with laundry detergent, stain remover or a bar of soap.
+- Rinse completely and treat spots with laundry detergent, stain remover for clothes or a bar of soap.

 - Rinse again and wash as usual.